 It’s Cinco de Mayo and Secret Recipe Club reveal day.
 What could be better?
-Oh, I don’t know, perhaps actually posting a Mexican-style recipe like Chicken Enchilada Soup or Mexican Stuffed Shells?
+Oh, I don’t know, perhaps actually posting a recipe like chicken enchilada soup or Mexican stuffed shells?

+Now about this pound cake recipe.
 In addition to the Nutella, the cinnamon shone through as a pleasant but subtle flavor.
-This pound cake is delicious served plain, but I added strawberries and whipped cream to take it over the top.
+The pound cake was delicious plain, but I added strawberries and whipped cream to take it over the top.
 I imagine I will be enjoying this for breakfast and dessert throughout the week.
 Enjoy!

 - 1 cup (2 sticks) butter, softened

 - 4 eggs